Access Tech

 • Social connectedness and communication

-MABVI’s Access Technology Training Centers are located in Brookline, Fitchburg, Franklin, Harwich, Milford, Natick, Watertown, Worcester, Salem, and Springfield.
+MABVI’s Access Technology Training Centers are in Boston, Brookline, Fitchburg, Franklin, Cape Cod (in collaboration with the Brooks Free Library, Harwich), Natick, Watertown, Worcester, Salem, and Springfield.

 Full sites are open two days (10-12 hours) per week with a staff coordinator.
 Click here for locations and hours for each center.